VoltLang/Volta/doc/volt.md

 	struct beta {}
 	/// @}

-Omitting the closing comment brace is an error, as is opening a new block in an existing one.
+Omitting the closing comment brace is an error.

 *Keywords* are reserved, and cannot be used as identifiers.